polyipseity/information/special/academia/HKUST/COMP 1029J/control flow.md

 The semantics of `while` is {{that the condition is executed first.
 If the condition is `true`, the statement is executed and then we repeat the above process again.
 If the condition is `false`, the `while` statement ends its execution}}.

-One can also run the statement instead of the condition by using a `do...while` statement, which consists of {{a statement and a condition}}:
+One can also first run the statement instead of the condition by using a `do...while` statement, which consists of {{a statement and a condition}}:

 ```Java
 do